Nenad Milijaš: Red Star Belgrade

-On January 31, 2017, Milijaš rejoined his club Red Star for a third time.
+On 31 January 2017, Milijaš rejoined his club Red Star for a third time.
 An avid Red Star fan, Milijaš once again proved loyalty to his club and fans.
-Milijaš signed one and a half year deal.
-On May 19, 2019, he played his last game for Red Star in a 3–0 win over Napredak.
+Milijaš signed a one-and-a-half-year deal.
+On 19 May 2019, he played his last game for Red Star in a 3–0 win over Napredak.
 During his 9 years altogether in Red Star, Milijas played 170 matches, scored 49 goals and had 38 assists.
 He also won 4 trophies, all 4 being Serbian SuperLiga in 06/07, 13/14, 17/18 and 18/19 seasons.

 International career

-Milijaš represented Serbia and Montenegro at under-21 level, appearing in the side which made the semi finals of the 2006 European Under-21 Championship in Portugal.
+Milijaš represented Serbia and Montenegro at under-21 level, appearing in the side which made the semi-finals of the 2006 European Under-21 Championship in Portugal.

 Milijaš made his full international debut for Serbia on 6 September 2008, in a 2–0 win over the Faroe Islands in a World Cup 2010 qualifier.
 He scored his first international goal in his fourth appearance, in a 6–1 rout of Bulgaria in a friendly on 19 November 2008, then added his first competitive goal when he netted the winner from the penalty spot to defeat Austria 1–0 on 6 June 2009.
 This qualification campaign ultimately saw the nation qualify for the 2010 FIFA World Cup Finals in South Africa, with Milijaš a regular in central midfield, usually paired with captain Dejan Stanković.

 In June 2010, he was selected in Serbia's squad for the 2010 FIFA World Cup, where he appeared in group stage match against Ghana.
+He earned a total of 25 caps (scoring 4 goals) and his final international was an October 2011 European Championship qualification match away against Slovenia.